suneel0101/data-analytics/README.md

 1. Identify any issues or incompleteness of the data
 2. Define the problems/questions you want to ask of the data
 3. Process the data so that you can easily answer those questions/

-## Questions
-- What is the definition of the problem that the author is tackling?
-- What was the author's analysis workflow?
-- What methods were used?

 # Visualization (5)
 - [d3](https://github.com/mbostock/d3/wiki/Gallery) | [examples](https://github.com/mbostock/d3/wiki/Gallery)